Philipp-0386/fitness-app/README.md

 - Implementing `exercise` endpoints
 - Laying out core frontend look (design planning)

-A basic deployment is live at https://fit.ringelkamp.dev (since 24.09.2026).
+A basic deployment at https://fit.ringelkamp.dev, but currently not online. #96

 For more [insights](././docs/general_planning.md)